Epidermis: Cellular components

-Cell junctions
+Cell boundaries

 Epidermal cells are tightly interconnected to serve as a tight barrier against the exterior environment.
 The junctions between the epidermal cells are of the adherens junction type, formed by transmembrane proteins called cadherins.
 Inside the cell, the cadherins are linked to actin filaments.
 In immunofluorescence microscopy, the actin filament network appears as a thick border surrounding the cells, although the actin filaments are actually located inside the cell and run parallel to the cell membrane.
 Because of the proximity of the neighboring cells and tightness of the junctions, the actin immunofluorescence appears as a border between cells.

 Layers

-The epidermis is composed of 4 or 5 layers, depending on the region of skin being considered.
+The epidermis is composed of four or five layers, depending on the skin region.
 Those layers from outermost to innermost are: